NLeSC/guide/CONTRIBUTING.md

 # Contributing

 This Knowledge Base is primarily written by the eScience Research Engineers at the Netherlands eScience Center.
-The intended audiance is anyone interested in eScience and research software developement in general or how this is done at the eScience Center specifically.
+The intended audience is anyone interested in eScience and research software development in general or how this is done at the eScience Center specifically.

 Contributions by anyone are most welcome.